Dim.Auto Deep Dive

 The DimAutoStyle

-can be used to size a view.
+can employ to size a view.
 The DimAutoStyle

 enum has the following values: